 A glimpse of the Cedar River in northern Michigan

 The Cedar River may not be well-known and teeming with anglers, but that doesn’t mean it has nothing to offer.
 The river is located in the lower peninsula near Beaverton, Michigan.
 The mainstem of this gorgeous little river runs 30 miles and encompasses three separate branch – the North, Middle and West.
 The Cedar River joins with the Tabacco River and eventually flows into the the Tittabawassee.

 The Michigan Department of Natural Resources (MDNR) formerly designated this river as a blue-ribbon trout stream.
 It includes a public natural area with more than 6,000 square feet right on the front of the river.
-Anglers can expect to bring in both brook and brown trout, especially in the hatching season.
+Anglers can expect to catch both brook and brown trout.

 In addition to fish, Cedar River offers the beauty of other wildlife.
 The conifer forest that surrounds the water creates the ideal habitat for all sorts of animals.
 You can expect to run into reptiles, birds, and fur-bearing animals.
 Deer are common, and you may also see gray foxes, minks, raccoons, rabbits, bobcats, coyotes, otters, and many songbirds.

 A few years ago, a trip to Cedar River might not have been as satisfying as today.
 Many cedar trees had fallen into the water, which slowed the water, blocked water flow, and left sediment in the waters, preventing some insects from hatching.
 Volunteers have removed many of the trees and the bank was re-stabilized and seeded.

 Nowadays, the river is clean and clear with waters that are teeming with trout.
 This is a great spot for anyone who enjoys small streams and it has plenty of vegetation to keep the sun off your face.